Search best practices

 target.user.userid = "TIM.SMITH" nocase

-Don't use regular expressions for enumerated fields
+Avoid using regular expressions in enumerated fields

-predefined values) like metadata.event_type
+predefined values) like metadata.event_type or

 network.ip_protocol